\'Etale degree map and 0-cycles: Preliminaries

-When $\varepsilon=L$ both formulas (1) holds because for $R=\Q$ we recover the formulas for rational coefficients whereas for finite coefficients we invoke \cite[VI, Lemma 10.2]{Mil80} for coefficients away from the characteristic and \cite[I, Th\'eor\`eme 2.1.11]{Gros} for the logarithmic Hodge-Witt complex.
+When $\varepsilon=L$ both formulas (1) holds because for $R=\Q$ we recover the formulas for rational coefficients whereas for finite coefficients we invoke \cite[VI, Lemma 10.2]{Mil80} when $\ell^r\neq p$ and \cite[I, Th\'eor\`eme 2.1.11]{Gros} for the logarithmic Hodge-Witt complex.
 The formula (2) holds again because it holds for $R=\Q$ and for finite coefficients by the proper base change \cite[VI, Corollary 2.3]{Mil80} and \cite[IV, Corollaire 1.3.6]{Gros} for the logarithmic Hodge-Witt complex.

-Meanwhile for $\varepsilon=\{M,\et\}$ this holds because of the previous isomorphisms when $R=\Z$ and the fact that the functor $\rho^*:\text{DM}(k)\to \text{DM}_\et(k)$ is exact.
+Meanwhile for $\varepsilon= (M,\et)$ this holds because of the previous isomorphisms when $R=\Z$ and the fact that the functor $\rho^*:\text{DM}(k,\Z)\to \text{DM}_\et(k,\Z)$ is exact.

-For (3) we have to invert the characteristic of $k$.
-We will proceed as in \cite[Appendix]{kock}, by induction and use the localization long exact sequence.
-By the notation we have that $\dim(X_j)=\dim(S)+n-d_j$ and for $k<j$ we have $\text{codim}(X_{k},X_j)=d_{k}-d_j$, denote the last quantity as $c_{k,j}$.
-Notice that $d_j$ is the codimension of $X_{j}$ in $X$.
-Let us start saying that due to the homotopy invariance of higher Chow groups and \cite[VI, Corollary 4.20]{Mil80}, the map $\pi_0^*:H^{m}_L(S,\Z[1/p](n)) \to H^{m}_L(X_0,\Z[1/p](n))$ is an isomorphism for all bi-degree.
-Denote $\pi_j:U_j \to S$.
-Consider the following commutative diagram with exact rows:

-where $H^{m,n}_L(Y):=H^{m}_L(Y,\Z[1/p](n))$.
-By inductive hypothesis the right vertical arrow is an isomorphism, while the left one is because of the invariance of the \'etale motivic cohomology, therefore the map $j^*$ is surjective and $i_*$ is injective.
-Thus we obtain the desired formula. \end{proof}